Research

 Players can optionally self-report their professional background on their profile.
 This field is used to compare bypass rates across groups and test whether security experience produces meaningfully better detection outcomes.
 The three options are:

 Background is optional.
-Players can decline to specify.
-Selecting “prefer not to say” excludes their background from the group comparison analysis while still including their answer data in the main dataset.
+Players who select “prefer not to say” are excluded from group comparison analysis while their answer data remains in the main dataset.

 Forensic signals